 Usually this was in the form of a loose leaf ring binder folder.
 Instead, you could keep the registers in an electronic format on a computer.

 However since the Small Business Enterprise and Employment Act 2015 came into force it is sufficient to keep these records on the Company Register that is maintained at Companies House.
 You do this by sending the relevant notifications to Companies House using their prescribed forms.

 How Long To Keep These Company Records?

-A question that frequently comes up is how long do these company records need to be kept for?
-The answer is that they need to be kept for the life of the company.
+A question that frequently comes up is how long you need to keep these company records?
+The answer is that you need to keep them for the life of the company.

-If the company is dissolved at some point and removed from the Company’s Register (which Companies House maintains), then you no longer need to keep these records.
+If you dissolve the company at some point and remove it from the Company’s Register (which Companies House maintains), then you no longer need to keep these records.

 For more information on the legal obligations of a business see our detailed guide, which provides a full breakdown of what you need to do to make sure your business is legally compliant.